Prizes

 PAST PRIZES

-AAWP SC CREATIVE NONFICTION PRIZE
+AAWP SLOW CANOE CREATIVE NONFICTION PRIZE

 This prize was offered in partnership with Slow Canoe Live Journal (SC), and was aimed at emerging writers of creative nonfiction, whether essay, profile, memoir, article, or hybrid.
 The prize included a $500 cash prize and fully subsidised fees for the AAWP’s annual conference in November, as well as the opportunity to participate in—and to be considered for publication by—SC!
 Entries were not to exceed 3000 words.